 Offered exclusively online, this program is designed for clergy and lay people involved in parish ministry, youth ministry, chaplaincy in hospitals and other settings, and those who work with the elderly or at-risk populations.

-- All classes are online, except for one on-campus requirement.
+- All classes are online.

 - Graduates interested in chaplaincy may apply for certification from the National Association of Catholic Chaplains (NACC) or the Association of Professional Chaplains (APC) upon fulfillment of other requirements such as completion of Clinical Pastoral Education (CPE) units.

 - The curriculum requires satisfactory completion of 12 courses (36 semester credits).